APogue/APogue.github.io/_drafts/protest_activities/2024-11-26-Protest-activities-zionism.md

 	- Student orgs resigned to handle matters themselves

-- "Reporting" of grievances with administration posted to social media or Daily Bruin without any follow up or acknowledgment
+	- grievances posted to social media or Daily Bruin were not acknowledged

 - Without any support or condemnation with respect to organizational rhetoric, a vacuum is created